giovanniboscu/continuous-section-field/cuf/tutorials/variable_material_t_section/csf-cuf_template.md

   type: surface_halfwave
 ```

-`type: surface_halfwave` identifies the predefined surface half-wave problem used in this example.

-The load varies along the longitudinal direction according to a half-wave distribution and acts on a physical surface selected from the CSF geometry.
+`type: surface_halfwave` selects a predefined structural problem that combines both the applied load and the associated boundary conditions.

+In this problem, a surface traction acts in the global `z` direction on a selected physical surface of the CSF model.
+Its intensity varies sinusoidally along the beam according to a single half-wave: it is zero at the two beam ends and reaches its maximum magnitude at mid-span.

+The same problem also imposes fully clamped conditions at both longitudinal ends of the beam.
+The displacement field is therefore zero in the global `x`, `y`, and `z` directions over both end cross-sections.

 #### Loaded surface